cfpb/mesos-nr-infrastructure/README.md

 ## Known issues

-- this currently only grabs metrics-- we haven't yet explored how to best take advantage of 'inventoty' or 'events' in New Relic Infrastructure.
+- this currently only grabs metrics-- we haven't yet explored how to best take advantage of 'inventory' or 'events' in New Relic Infrastructure.

 ## Getting help